aenthill/aenthill.github.io/docs/03-how-does-it-work.md

 title: How does it work?
 ---

-As explained before, an ecosystem of *Aents* is working by sending events to each other.
+As explained before, an ecosystem of *aents* is working by sending events to each other.

-An event may be sent by [Aenthill](https://github.com/aenthill/aenthill) directly or by another *Aent*.
+An event may be sent by [Aenthill](https://github.com/aenthill/aenthill) directly or by another *aent*.

 Let's start with [Aenthill](https://github.com/aenthill/aenthill):